frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 1. **Capacity**: the non-transferrable utility token which can be used only to pay for certain Frequency transactions.
 1. **Account**: a Frequency System Account controlled by a private key and addressed by a public key, having at least a minimum balance (currently 0.01 FRQCY).
 1. **Stake** (verb): to lock some amount of a token against transfer for a period of time in exchange for some reward.
 1. **RewardEra**: the time period (TBD in blocks or Capacity Epochs) that Staking Rewards are based upon.
-RewardEra is to distinguish it easily from Substrate's staking pallet Era.
+RewardEra is to distinguish it easily from Substrate's staking pallet Era, or the index of said time period.
 1. **Staking Reward**: a per-RewardEra share of a staking reward pool of FRQCY tokens for a given staking account.
 1. **Reward Pool**:  a fixed amount of FRQCY that can be minted for rewards each RewardEra and distributed to stakers.
+1. **StakingRewardsProvider**: a trait that encapsulates the economic model for staking rewards, providing functionality for calculating the reward pool and staking rewards.

 ## Staking Token Rewards